OHDSI/ETL-Synthea/readme.md

 # Utility to Load Synthea CSV data to OMOP CDM
 ## Currently supports CDM V5.3
+Also Synthea as of commit 47d08bf of 2019-10-07.
+Commit 47d08bf because that was the HEAD when schema work, was done.
+See issue #43.
+Note that this commit is before the v2.5.0 tag on the synthea repo.

 ### Scripted Execution
 Use the bulk-load script (Linux), R package (within an R session), or WindowsLoader.r (Windows command line).